charlie-moffett/PUI2017_cm4698/HW3_cm4698/README.md

 Assignment 3: Z-test Lab

+This assignment we started in class, and Professor Bianco's walk-through of part of the lab was helpful for figuring out the formulas and hypothesis development.

-I worked with Rebecca, Emily, Dana, and Matt...
+I worked with Rebecca, Emily, Dana, and Matt to compare the statistics and conclusions about the Null hypothesis.
+I also received some insight from Rachel on describing the data and validating my means and standards of deviaton.